azarketa/Thermodynamics-theoretical-pills/source/09_Energy_work_and_heat.md

 This makes the $T$–$s$ diagram a direct visual analogue of the $P$–$V$ one: both express **energy transfer as geometric area**, but through **different modes** — mechanical in the $P$–$V$ plane and thermal in the $T$–$s$ plane.
 Together, they provide a unified picture of how systems exchange energy via work and heat.
 :::

-:::{admonition} Note — consistency of sign conventions
+:::{admonition} Note: consistency of sign conventions
 :class: note, dropdown
 The convention $W > 0$ for work done **by** the system and $Q > 0$ for heat **added to** the system is standard in **engineering thermodynamics**.
 In **physics** texts, however, the opposite sign for work is sometimes used ($W > 0$) for work done **on** the system).